AMC Amitron: Powertrain

-The primary power source consisted of two 75 lb lithium-nickel-fluoride batteries rated at 150 watt-hours per lb, or 331 watt-hours per kg, with a total capacity of 22.5 kWh.
+The primary power source consisted of two 75 lb lithium-nickel-fluoride batteries rated at 150 watt-hours per pound, or 331 watt-hours per kilogram, with a total capacity of 22.5 kWh.
 The designers selected lithium for the Amitron because "it is both highly reactive (easy to oxidize) and has high electromotive potential."
 The downside to these batteries is that they have relatively low instantaneous power, too little to provide reasonable acceleration, or be able to handle the rapid recharging during regenerative braking.
-To handle these higher power peaks, a secondary power source consisting of two 24 lb nickel-cadmium (NiCd, often read ni-cad) batteries was used.
+A secondary power source consisting of two 24 lb nickel-cadmium (NiCd, often read ni-cad) batteries was used to handle higher power peaks.
 These batteries could accelerate the car to 50 mph in 20 seconds.
-During cruise, the lithium batteries recharged the ni-cads, which continued to power the motor.
+During driving, the lithium batteries recharged the ni-cads, which continued to power the motor.

-The regenerative system would automatically switch the drive motors to generators as the car slowed so that the ni-cads could recharge; thus increasing the range of the car.
+The regenerative system would automatically switch the drive motors to generators as the car slowed so that the ni-cads could recharge, thus increasing the range of the car.
 The regenerative braking control was designed "to provide the same brake pedal "feel" as a conventional car.
 This was the first use of regenerative braking technology in the U.S. automobile industry.

 Altogether, the system provided the car with a range of 150 mi when traveling at 50 mph.
 Its total battery weight of only 200 lb was also light for electric vehicles.
 The equivalent in lead-acid cells would weigh nearly a ton (907 kg).
-The entire system was controlled by a solid-state power management system.
+A solid-state power management system controlled the entire system.

 The first road tests of the batteries and powertrain were in 1968 using a converted conventional Rambler American sedan.
 At the time, AMC's vice president of design, Dick Teague, was working on a car called "the Voltswagon".
 The supporters of the Amitron were confident and stated that "We don't see a major obstacle in the technology.
 It's just a matter of time."

 Body

 The Amitron was designed to minimize power loss by keeping down rolling resistance, wind drag resistance, and vehicle weight.
 The prototype was a snub-snouted three-passenger urban area vehicle or city car with an overall length of only 85 in.
 Among its unique design features were passenger seats that had air-filled cushions, rather than conventional polyurethane (foam rubber).
 The car did not feature conventional bodyside doors, but the canopy of the vehicle was hinged up and backward ("clamshell-type" on rear-mounted pivots) for entry and egress.

-American Motors put more effort into making its prototype electric car attractive than its competitors.
+American Motors put more effort into making its prototype electric car more attractive than its competitors.
 "The modern looking Amitron was one of the most promising electrics developed in the Sixties."
 During the December 1967 public introduction of the car, Roy D. Chapin Jr., chairman and chief executive officer of AMC, stated that the Amitron "could eliminate many problems that up to this point have made electric-type cars impractical".